slawrence100/ece4960-fast-robots/lab4.md

 I also tried seeing how long it would take to charge the battery, and **it took over 1 hour and 30 minutes to charge completely**.
 This means lab testing done outside of the lab should be planned with care, as the battery will take a long time to charge.

+Once again, I worked with Linda to get more measurements in case my own battery was different.
+Her battery took **8 minutes and 11 seconds** for the robot to stop spinning, which means that either my battery wasn't fully charged or its capacity had already degraded compared to hers.
+She also had the experience of the battery taking a very long time to charge.

 ## Test 3: Speed
 I wrote this in a Jupyter notebook:

 ### Import Requirements